top of page

 Safe Alternatives

-Image of bare bottom axolotl tank.
+Bare bottom axolotl tank with plants.
 Photo credit: illiam.

 Bare bottom